Skip to main content

 Editing an existing workbook

-Pass init_file to edit in-place instead of creating a fresh workbook.
+Pass init_file and the agent edits in-place instead of creating fresh:

 # 1. Upload an existing xlsx